stackql/fullstackchronicles.io/src/blog/2022-06-06-recurse-javascript-object-to-get-values-for-a-given-key-the-easy-way/index.md

   - "swagger"
 ---

 I had a scenario where I needed to find values for a key in a complex JavaScript object which could be nested __*n*__ levels deep.

-I found numerous approaches to doing this, most were overly complicated, so I thought I would share the simplest, most succinct approach to doing this.
+I found numerous approaches to doing this, most were overly complicated, so I thought I would share the most straightforward, concise process.

 ## the Code

-One simple function implementing the __*"tail call recursion"*__ pattern, to search for a key (`key`) from the root of an object (`obj`), excluding any keys in `excludeKeys`.
+You can do this in a straightforward function implementing the __*"tail call recursion"*__ pattern to search for a key (`key`) from the root of an object (`obj`), excluding any keys in `excludeKeys`.

 This will return a list of values for the given key, searching all levels in all branches of the object.